Close Menu

 How much of my income should I allocate to a significant purchase?

 A good rule of thumb is to avoid spending more than 30% of your gross monthly income on housing costs, as many Americans do.
-For other purchases, allocate a realistic portion of your budget that does not compromise essential expenses or savings.
+For other purchases, allocate a realistic portion of your budget without compromising essential expenses or savings.

 Is it better to save up or finance a major purchase?